Democrats appear to have avoided disaster in key California house races

 District 39

 Rep. Ed Royce won his last reelection bid by 15 percentage points.
-But the chairman of the Foreign Affairs Committee, known as a hawk and free-trade advocate, announced in January that he would not be running for reelection.
+But the chairman of the Foreign Affairs Committee, known as a hawk and free-trade advocate, announced in January he would not be running for reelection.

 Eventually 17 people announced their candidacy for his seat, including six Democrats and seven Republicans, creating a perfect storm where Democrats could get locked out of the general election.
 The main Democratic candidates were pediatrician Mai Khanh Tran and philanthropist Gil Cisneros.
-Their main Republican opponents included former state Assemblywoman Young Kim, state Senator Bob Huff, and Shawn Nelson, a county supervisor .
+Their main Republican opponents included former state Assemblywoman Young Kim, state Sen. Bob Huff, and Shawn Nelson, a county supervisor.

 Clinton won this district by 9 percentage points in 2016, and the district reflects California’s larger demographic shifts.
 Its growing Latino and Asian populations have made it a majority-minority district.
 Kim came in first with 22 percent of the vote; Cisneros was close behind with 19 percent.